briankim113/page/README.md

 [CommLab Final Website](http://hk247.nyuadim.com/index.html) - Spring 2017
 An interactive web portfolio of all the projects done in Communications Lab course

+## Personal
+Born in South Korea, I have always been “on the go” since I moved to Virginia at the age of nine.
+Since then, I also lived in Italy and the United Arab Emirates.
+I have documented my experiences in Italy [here](https://briankim113.wixsite.com/ciao-italia) and in the UAE [here](https://briankim113.wixsite.com/nyuad).

+I have recently started a book review / reflection blog, so give it a read [here](https://brianreadsbooks.wordpress.com/).

 ## Let's Connect!
 Email me at brian.h.kim@nyu.edu